suny-downstate-medical-center/netpyne/doc/source/advanced.rst

 Izhikevich 2007b model (uses section voltage)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Description:* Izhikevich, 2007 cell model defined as python class.
 Requires point process defined in mod file.
-This version is added to a section and shares the section voltage and synapses.
-A synapse is added from NetPyNE.
+This version is added to a section and shares the section voltage and synaptic mechanisms.
+A synaptic mechanism is added from NetPyNE.

 Modeldb link: https://senselab.med.yale.edu/modeldb/showModel.cshtml?model=39948